 TG: You mentioned previously that you have a unique way of smelling wine.
 Could you say more about that?

 SL: I take the wine in my mouth and let it sit for a second or two before swallowing it and the residual wine in my mouth begins to react with my body chemistry.
 Then I take the air left inside my mouth cavity and push it by closing my jaw and channeling it through my bottom lip up into my nose as I’m breathing very slowly.
-So I’m not breathing out through my mouth—I’m closing my mouth cavity and channeling the air up into my nose then logging what my breath smells like.
-Every wine I ever taste I log with my body chemistry; I’ve tasted thousands of wines in my life so I’m able to use body chemistry as a marker for wines that have intrinsic properties such as mineral, pyrazines, wood or whatever.
-When those characteristics hit my palate my body’s going to react to them.
+So I’m not breathing out through my mouth; I’m closing my mouth cavity and channeling the air up into my nose then logging what my breath smells like.
+Every wine I ever taste I log with my body chemistry; I’ve tasted thousands of wines in my life so I’m able to use body chemistry as a marker for wines that have intrinsic properties such as mineral, pyrazines, wood, or whatever.
+When those characteristics hit my palate, my body’s going to react to them.
 I want to log these reactions and it’s like there’s a big log somewhere in my brain.
 I use it by taking the wine from in my throat out through my mouth up into my nose and smelling my breath vs. just smelling the wine itself.

 TG: Do you smell the wine as well?

 SL: Absolutely.
 Some people will put their nose into a wine glass and take really short, quick sniffs.
 That doesn’t work for me.
 I make my short quick sniffs by raising and lowering my bottom jaw and that brings air in and out.
 Once you open your mouth a little bit it tends to draw in air.
 I also realize that everything in the world is affected by gravity and wine will be as well in terms of how it sits in the glass; so the volatile aromatics are going to smell quite a bit more primary and concentrated at the bottom of the glass.
-Then as you smell up the glass and farther away you can pick up secondary characteristics.
+As you smell up the glass and farther away you can pick up secondary characteristics.
 I’m using something like a whole rounded picture from two inches above the glass to about an inch below the glass.
-I’m opening my mouth in between and taking in snapshots that aren’t really even tangible.
+I’m also opening my mouth in between and taking in snapshots that aren’t really even tangible.

 TG: I’m curious, at any point do take the glass and rest it on your upper lip directly beneath your nose (like practically everyone)?